TensorFlow 1.x - 3.5 English

 output_nodes

-string: the comma-speareted name list of output nodes of the subgraph to be quantized that is used together with input_nodes.
-When generating the model for deployment, only the subgraph between input_nodes and output_nodes will be included.
-Set it to the end of the main body of the model to quantize, such as the nodes before post-processing. (default: )
+string: The comma-separated name list of output nodes of the subgraph to be quantized that is used together with input_nodes.
+Only the subgraph between input_nodes and output_nodes is included when generating the deployment model.
+Set it to the end of the main body of the model to quantize, such as the nodes, before post-processing. (default: )

 input_fn

-string: the python importable function that provides the input data.
+string: The Python importable function that provides the input data.
 The format is module_name.input_fn_name, for example, my_input_fn.input_fn.
-The input_fn should take a int object as input indicating the calibration step, and should return a dict (placeholder_node_name : numpy.Array) object for each call, which will be fed into the model's placeholder nodes. (default: )
+The input_fn should take an int object as input indicating the calibration step and return a dict (placeholder_node_name : numpy.Array) object for each call, which will be fed into the model's placeholder nodes. (default: )

 method

 • 0: non-overflow method.
-Ensure no values are saturated during quantization.
-It may get bad results in case of outliers.
+Ensures no values are saturated during quantization.
+It might cause inaccurate results

 • 1: min-diffs method.
-It allows saturation for large values during quantization to get smaller quantization errors.
+Enables saturation for large values during quantization to get smaller quantization errors.
 This method is slower than method 0 but has higher endurance to outliers.

-• 2: min-diffs method with strategy for depthwise.
-It allows saturation for large values during quantization to get smaller quantization errors.
-Apply special strategy for depthwise weights, but implement method 1 to normal weights and activation.
+• 2: min-diffs method with a strategy for depthwise.
+Enables saturation for large values during quantization to get smaller quantization errors.
+Apply a special strategy for depthwise weights, but implement method 1 to standard weights and activation.
 This method is slower than method 0 but has higher endurance to outliers.

 calib_iter